tylaredhead/Projects/NEA A-level/README.md

 <img src="Program-GraphBuilding.png" alt="An image showing the graph being built" style="width:45%; height:auto;">  <img src="Program-Full.png" alt="n image showing the maximum flows and minimum cuts" style="width:45%; height:auto;" class="center">

 Does this focus on main features of the project?
+Does this focus on challenges and then how i overcome them